GumptiousGeckos/Git-Agora/README.md

 Log in with Github's OAuth
 > Screenshot here

-Sharing a project is simple and easy and will instantiate a webhook onto your repository
+Sharing a project is simple and easy and will instantiate a webhook onto your repository to keep application updated on any new pull requests.
 > Screenshot here

+Git-agora will also automatically retrieve some of the more recent pull requests to retroactively give user points!
+> Screenshot here

 Your user profile allows you to check your points, projects, and favorites
 > Screenshot here

 You can see the project's information and also comment on it if you have any thoughts
-> Screenshot here

-You can see that once you share a project, a webhook is instantiated on your repository to keep git-agora updated on points!
 > Screenshot here

 ## Development